-The library continued to grow and build partnerships with community organizations for years to follow.
-In doing so, the library once again started to reach capacity in the early 2000s and required upgrades.
-In 2006, the lot adjacent to the library on the South became available.
+The library continued to grow and build partnerships with community organizations for several years.
+In doing so, the library once again began to reach capacity in the early 2000s and required upgrades.
+In 2006, the property to the south of the library became available.
 After undertaking a feasibility study, the Town of Halton Hills purchased the property to allow for another expansion and major renovation of the library facilities.
-In order to complete these renovations, it required the demolition and reconstruction of parts of the 1981 structure.
+Partial demolition and construction of the 1981 structure was required to complete these renovations.
 In a multi-firm partnership, Melloul Blamey Construction Inc., Chamberlain Architect Services, MMM Group, Bronte Engineering, MTE Consultants, Millennium Engineering, and Enermodal Engineering undertook the expansion and renovation of the Halton Hills Library and Cultural Centre.
 The library was expanded to a total of 34,400 ft2of space that included more space for library materials, study rooms, a local history room, lounge areas, meeting rooms, a larger lobby space, a bar for the theatre area, new entry vestibule for the gallery, and an update to the interior of the theatre.

-The construction of the library was delayed by one year with the consultant groups breaking ground on the new expansion in April of 2011 and completing it in December of 2012.
-The expansion cost \$11,000,000 and the overall square footage of the building is 51,000.
+After a year's delay, construction began on the new expansion in April of 2011 and was completed by December 2012.
+The expansion resulted in a total area of 51,000 ft2 and cost \$11,000,000.
 The Library and Cultural Centre had its grand reopening in January of 2013.